 Both the Supervisor and the User icons configure password support.
-If you use both, the Supervisor password must be t If this feature is enabled, you can select WINBIOS.
-Setup message is in different languages.
-The default settings is English.
+If you use both, the Supervisor password must be set.

-The system can be configured so that all users must enter a password every time the system boots or when WINBIOS Setup is executed, using either or both the Supervisor password or User .
+The system can be configured so that all users must enter a password every time the system boots or when WINBIOS Setup is executed, using either or both the Supervisor or User Password.